storj/storj/docs/blueprints/deletion-performance.md

 ## Implementation

+### (1) Storage nodes:

-1. Adapt protocol buffers definitions for storage node delete operations.
+1. Adapt protocol buffers definitions for delete operation.
-1. Storage nodes:
+       Satellite doesn't have to send order limits; it only has to send piece ID.
 1. Adapt the delete endpoint to receive requests from the satellite.

-1. Satellite:
+### (2) Satellite:
-    1. Adapt delete endpoint to receive requests from the uplink.

 1. Implement delete request logic with long-tail cancellations like uploads.
 1. Implement ["leaky bucket as a meter" algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) for controlling backpressure.
+1. Adapt protocol buffers definitions for delete operation.
+   The current uplink RPC requests are:

+        1. `BeginDeleteObject` - Retreives the _stream ID_.
+        1. `ListSegments` - Uses _stream ID_  for retrieving the position index of all the segments.
+        1. `BeginDeleteSegments` - Uses the _stream ID_ and position index for retrieving a list of _addressed order limits_.

+   Because uplink won't send the delete requests to the storage nodes, the delete operation we can simplify it with one satellite request.
+The satellite will respond, with an empty body, when the deletion ends.

-1. Uplink:
+### (3) Uplink:

 1. Change logic to not send delete requests to storage nodes.

+#### Considerations

 If we plan to release the feature in several steps:

-1. Implement and independently release (2) and (3) without removing the logic of the current functionality.
+1. Implement and independently release (1) and (2) without removing the logic of the current functionality.
-1. Implement and release (4).
+1. Implement and release (3).
 1. Announce when previous versions will stop to work properly.
 1. Remove and independently release the delete old logic from the storage node and satellite.